-Work with ligands
+Work with Ligands

 This document describes how to work with ligands (molecules) and use them in Deep Origin tools.

-Constructing a ligand¶
+Constructing a Ligand or LigandSet¶

-From a file¶
+From a SDF file¶

-A ligand can be constructed from a file:
+can be constructed from a SDF file:

-from deeporigin.drug_discovery import Ligand, EXAMPLE_DATA_DIR
+from deeporigin.drug_discovery import Ligand, BRD_DATA_DIR

-ligand = Ligand.from_sdf(EXAMPLE_DATA_DIR / "brd-2.sdf")
+ligand = Ligand.from_sdf(BRD_DATA_DIR / "brd-2.sdf")

-From a SMILES string¶
+From SMILES string(s)¶

 A ligand can be constructed from a SMILES string, which is a compact way to represent molecular structures: